Damián Villa

-Damian Alejandro Villa Valadez (born August 7, 1990 in Zamora, Michoacán) is a male Mexican taekwondo athlete.
+Damian Alejandro Villa Valadez (born August 7, 1990) is a male Mexican taekwondo athlete.
 He is a double World Medalist at the World Taekwondo Championships, earning medals in 2009 and 2013.
 He is also a Silver Medalist at the 2011 Pan American Games, as well as a Silver and a Bronze Medalist at the 2010 and 2014 Central American Games, respectively.